 After receiving a negative result, students were required to continue to self-quarantine until they arrived on campus.

-This broad-based testing provided critical baseline data that helped to inform our subsequent testing protocols.
+This broad-based testing, first enacted for the fall term of 2020, provided critical baseline data that helped to inform our subsequent testing protocols.
 The student health center will provide ongoing testing for all students who develop respiratory or other symptoms that might reflect COVID infection.

 On September 16, UNE’s COVID Response Team made the decision to enhance testing protocols by offering tests, free of charge, at both campuses’ Student Health Centers, to any and all on-campus students — undergraduate and graduate, residential and commuter — who have found themselves in a situation in which they might have been at higher risk for contracting the virus to voluntarily go to the Student Health Center on either campus to be tested.
 All students are encouraged to take advantage of this resource without repercussions.